raminkhatami/nobleedingtr/README.md

 ```

-the $ characters are placeholders for variables you want to pass to the  tr object members. so that for example you can translate the above sentence in de.locale as below
+The $ characters are placeholders for variables you want to pass to the  tr object members.
+For example you can translate the above sentence in de.locale as below

 ```txt
 //de.locale